clean-commit/decap-cms-widget-permalink/readme.md

-# Netlify CMS Permalink Widget
+# Decap CMS Permalink Widget

-Netlify CMS Widget that allows you to create customizable permalinks easily.
+Decap CMS Widget that allows you to create customizable permalinks easily.

 Widgets are inputs for the Netlify CMS editor interface.
 It's a React component that receives user input and outputs a serialized value.

-This widget allows you to create custom permalinks that can be used to generate pathnames for Netlify CMS based websites.
+This widget allows you to create custom permalinks that can be used to generate pathnames for Decap CMS based websites.
 The widget mimics the behaviour of WordPress permalink input field automatically outputting correct slugs.

 ![Permalink widget](./assets/ezgif-5-f5c945ae99.gif)